tob-asco/seeds/Tags.md

    - :cool: see some healthy excercises
    - :cool: for the ones that have the pain
    - :abacus: digital Kieser
+13. `energize yourself`
+   - :cool: we HATE to be tired
+   - :abacus: nutrition
+   - :abacus: 5 min solutions to exit the tiredness
+   - :abacus: lifestyle
+14. `get happy!`
+   - :cool: see what makes others happy (i.e. compare w/ the effect on you)
+   - :cool: by some the declared single sense of life
+   - :abacus: lifestyle
+   - :abacus: (natural) medicine
+   - :abacus: ideals

 ## `NEER - Engineering`